WHAT ARE CHRISTENINGS ALL ABOUT?

 The Church of England carries out more than 10,000 christenings per month each year for babies and infants.
 This figure is made up of approximately 7,000 christenings per month for babies under one year old, and 3000 christenings per month for children aged 1 – 12 years.
 Everyone is welcome to have a christening in their parish church.

-Here is a list of the most frequently asked questions about getting your baby or child christened/baptism.
+Here is a list of the most frequently asked questions about getting your baby, child or yourself christened/baptism.

 1. What is the difference between a baptism and a christening?
 There is no difference between a christening service and a baptism service.
 Some churches will use the word ‘baptism’ and some the word ‘christening’.
 Christening is a traditional English word which means to become a member of the Christian church.
 Baptism means to be immersed in water.
 During a christening service a baby or child will be baptised with water and welcomed into the community of the local church.